 Second perhaps only to the bagpipe, the fiddle occupies a place of central importance in the musical heritage of Scotland.
 The fiddle, or a crude instrument very much like it, has been played for centuries in Europe, going back at least as far as early Roman times.
-The name "fiddle" remains with us today principally because of its association with Scottish dance music.
+The "fiddle" is the same instrument as the violin and remains with us today principally because of its association with Scottish dance music.
 Acknowledging also the important contributions of the Scottish tradition to America's own rich fiddle heritage, we are especially pleased to see fiddling take its rightful place in the Scottish-American community of the Pacific Northwest here at the Portland Games.

 The harp is by far Scotland’s oldest traditional instrument.
 Stone slabs and Celtic crosses dating back to the eighth century A.D. throughout Scotland depict harps and harpers.
 Public accounts show that from 1490 to the end of the mid-18th century, the gut-strung harp and the wirestrung clarsach existed simultaneously in the Highlands and the Lowlands.